sebamont/simplicar-challenge/README.md

 ## Instruction

 1. **npm install** to install dependencies.
-2. Create an .env file at the base path where we store the Bearer token for accessing API.
+2. Create an .env file at the base path where we store REACT_APP_BEARER_TOKEN.
 3. **npm start** to run on development.
 4. **npm build** to build for production.